connectwithvanshika/app-ideas/Projects/1-Beginner/Slider-Design.md

 **Tier:** 1-Beginner

-Display multiple images using a slider / carousel.
+Display multiple images using a slider or carousel.

 ## User Stories